Thomas & Friends (franchise): Early years and the series' success

+Reboot

-In October 2020, Mattel Television formed a new co-production partnership with Corus Entertainment's Nelvana Studio and greenlit two new seasons for the Thomas & Friends series, consisting of 104 11-minute episodes and two hour-long specials.
-The new episodes were said to be produced using 2D-animation and include more physical comedy and music than before.
+In October 2020, Mattel Television formed a new co-production partnership with Corus Entertainment's Nelvana and greenlit two new seasons for the Thomas & Friends series, consisting of 104 11-minute episodes and two hour-long specials.
+The new episodes were said to be produced using traditional animation and include more physical comedy and music than before.

 In January 2021, it was announced that the new episodes were set to be released as an entirely new television series known as Thomas & Friends: All Engines Go.
 Executive producer Christopher Keenan stated that it was, "crafted to appeal to contemporary audiences' sensibilities while maintaining Thomas' core brand ethos".

 The series serves as a reboot of the original Thomas & Friends series that ran from 1984 to 2021.
 It was originally set to be a continuation of the original series (with the two seasons labeled as series 25 and 26), but Mattel Television later confirmed it to be a separate series.
-It introduces "an entirely new approach to Thomas & Friends content," with a new animation style and story structure, therefore receiving widespread backlash from audiences who complained about the new art style and storyline for its lack of faithfulness to its source material.
+It introduces "an entirely new approach to Thomas & Friends content," with a new animation style and story structure, therefore receiving immense criticism from audiences complaining about the new character redesigns and art style for its lack of faithfulness to its source material.

-Unlike the original series, All Engines Go was developed in North America rather than Europe.
+Unlike the original series, Thomas & Friends: All Engines Go was developed in North America rather than Europe.

+In celebration of the reboot, the official Japanese YouTube channel created a three-episode miniseries titled Salaryman Thomas (サラリーマントーマス).
+It reimagines the engines as live-action adult office workers.